apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ## Using recovery codes

 In case you lose access to your authenticator app, you can use the recovery codes to sign in to your account.
 To do that, click on the **recovery code or begin 2FA account recovery** link below the **Verify** button.
-This will redirect you to a similar view as the current one, but instead of code from the authenticator app, you will need to enter one of your 16 recovery codes which you have received during the setup process.
+This will redirect you to a similar view as the current one, but instead of code from the authenticator app, you will need to enter one of the 16 recovery codes that you have received during the setup process.

 If the provided recovery code is correct, you will proceed to Apify Console same as if you provided the code from the authenticator app.
-We recommend then going to the [account settings](https://console.apify.com/account/settings) and disabling the two-factor authentication, and then enabling it again with the new authenticator app.
+After gaining access to Apify Console we recommend going to the [account settings](https://console.apify.com/account/settings), disabling the two-factor authentication there, and then enabling it again with the new authenticator app.

 :::info Removal of recovery codes
 When you successfully use a recovery code, we remove the code from the original list as it's no longer possible to use it again.
 If you use all of your recovery codes, you will not be able to sign in to your account with them anymore and you will need to either use your authenticator app or contact our support to help you regain access to your account.